MindscapeHQ/raygun4aspire/README.md

 // The builder is used to build and run the app somewhere down here
 ```

 The steps so far will cause a Raygun resource to be listed in the orchestration app.
-Clicking on the URL of that resource will open a local Raygun portal in a new tab where you'll later be able to view up to 1,000 crash reports captured in your local development environment.
+Clicking on the URL of that resource will open a local Raygun portal in a new tab where you'll later be able to view crash reports captured in your local development environment.
+Find out everything you need to know about using this local Raygun portal in the [documentation here](https://raygun.com/documentation/language-guides/dotnet/crash-reporting/aspire/#locally-running-raygun-portal).

-## 3. Instrument your .NET projects
+## Step 3 - Instrument your .NET projects

-In each of the .NET projects in your Aspire app, integrate Raygun4Aspire (installed in step 1) in `Program.cs`.
-Add a `using` statement, call `AddRaygun` on the WebApplicationBuilder, followed by calling `UseRaygun` on the created application.
+In each of the projects in your Aspire app where you'll be capturing exceptions from, install the [Raygun4Aspire NuGet package](https://www.nuget.org/packages/Raygun4Aspire/).

+Then, in `Program.cs`, add a `using Raygun4Aspire;` statement, call `AddRaygun` on the WebApplicationBuilder followed by calling `UseRaygun` on the created application.

 ```csharp
 using Raygun4Aspire;